YanpingDong/ELSample/README.md

-Demonstrate how to use EL function in jsp
+Demonstrate how to use EL function in jsp  <br>

-EL function can be used in jsp directly or first difine in web.xml and then be used in jsp
+EL function can be used in jsp directly or first define in web.xml and then be used in jsp <br>

+This Sample include tag file sample, the explain also in EL_Illustrate.docx  <br>

-the detail and  can refer EL_Illustrate.docx
+the detail and  can refer EL_Illustrate.docx  <br>